-(a) to obtain, to hold in possession, to dispose of, to encumber and to otherwise manage goods, including claims on private persons, enterprises and authorities, whether or not embodied in value papers, as well as to exercise the rights attached to such claims;

-(b) to raise funds through, inter alia, borrowing under loan agreements, the use of financial derivatives or otherwise and to invest and put out funds obtained by the company in, inter alia, (interests in) loans, bonds, debt instruments and other evidences of indebtedness, shares, warrants and other similar securities and also financial derivatives;

-(c) to grant guarantees and security for the obligations and debts of the company and of third parties, including the public company with limited liability: ING Bank N.V. ("the Issuer"), with corporate seat in Amsterdam;

-(d) to enter into agreements, including, but not limited to, financial derivatives such as interest and/or currency exchange agreements, in connection with the objects mentioned under (a), (b) and (c) of this article;

-(e) to enter into agreements, including, but not limited to, bank, securities and cash administration agreements, asset management agreements and agreements creating security in connection with the objects mentioned under (a), (b), (c) and (d) above, everything in conformity with covered bonds programmes (whether or not as a separate programme or as part of other issue programmes), which by the Issuer, with corporate seat in Amsterdam, are or will be raised.
+- (a) to obtain, to hold in possession, to dispose of, to encumber and to otherwise manage goods, including claims on private persons, enterprises and authorities, whether or not embodied in value papers, as well as to exercise the rights attached to such claims; - (b) to raise funds through, inter alia, borrowing under loan agreements, the use of financial derivatives or otherwise and to invest and put out funds obtained by the company in, inter alia, (interests in) loans, bonds, debt instruments and other evidences of indebtedness, shares, warrants and other similar securities and also financial derivatives; - (c) to grant guarantees and security for the obligations and debts of the company and of third parties, including the public company with limited liability: the Issuer, with corporate seat in Amsterdam; - (d) to enter into agreements, including, but not limited to, financial derivatives such as interest and/or currency exchange agreements, in connection with the objects mentioned under (a), (b) and (c) of this paragraph; - (e) to enter into agreements, including, but not limited to, bank, securities and cash administration agreements, asset management agreements and agreements creating security in connection with the objects mentioned under (a), (b), (c) and (d) above, everything in conformity with covered bonds programmes (whether or not as a separate programme or as part of other issue programmes), which by the Issuer, with corporate seat in Amsterdam, are or will be raised.

-The covered bonds ("the Covered Bonds") issued by the Issuer are secured by a portfolio of mortgage loans and other eligible assets.
+The covered bonds (the "Covered Bonds") issued by the Issuer are secured by a portfolio of mortgage loans and other eligible assets.
 In the event that the Issuer cannot meet its payment obligations towards the Covered Bonds, the interest and principal payments of the cover pool will be used by the Company to service the Covered Bonds.
+The Soft Bullet Covered Bonds issued by the Issuer have extendable maturities, contrary to a hard bullet Covered Bond which has a pre-maturity test triggered by an isser downgrade below a certain rating.
+Issuing soft bullet bonds reduces the amount of liquid assets needed to collateralise bonds.

-For a complete description of the transaction please refer to the Base Prospectus dated September 15, 2008 issued by the Issuer as amended and updated from time to time.
-The updates concerned annual updates of the Base Prospectus and relevant transaction documents, which mostly consists of changes further to new legislation to the EUR 30,000,000,000 covered bonds programme ("the Programme") established on March 10, 2008 (as amended and/or updated from time to time, last update per November 21st, 2022) under which the Issuer may from time to time issue the Covered Bonds through syndicated issues, private placements or otherwise, and the Company guarantees the obligations of the Issuer under the Covered Bonds.
+For a complete description of the transaction please refer to the Base Prospectus dated August 12, 2014 issued by the Issuer as amended and updated from time to time.
+The Base Prospectus was updated on May 6, 2019.
+This concerned changes to new legislation to the Programme of the Issuer established on August 12, 2014 (as amended and/or updated from time to time) under which the Issuer may from time to time issue Covered Bonds through syndicated issues, private placements or otherwise, and the Company guarantees the obligations of the Bank as Issuer under the Covered Bonds to be issued from time to time under the Programme as to the payment of interest and principal up to the guaranteed amounts subject to and in accordance with the terms of the Trust Deed.

-As described in the Base Prospectus the Issuer has to maintain certain ratings with regards to their involvement in the Programme.
-The long-term debt rating by Standard & Poors as from March 10, 2023 is A+, the rating by Moody's as from March 10, 2023 is A1 and the rating by Fitch Ratings as from March 10, 2023 is AA-.
-The short-term debt rating of the Issuer by Standard and Poors is A-1 the rating by Moody's is P-1 and the Fitch rating as on March 10, 2023 is F1+.
-The minimum required rating is set on A (long-term) and A-1 (short-term) by S&P, A (long-term) and F1+ (short-term) by Fitch, A3 (long-term) and P-1 (short-term) by Moody's.
-The actual ratings meet or exceeds the minimum required rating.
+As described in the Base Prospectus, the Issuer has to maintain certain ratings with regards to their involvement in the Programme.
+The long-term debt rating of the Issuer by Standard & Poor's as from January 20, 2023 is A+ and the rating by Fitch Ratings as from January 20, 2023 is AA-.
+The short-term debt rating of the Issuer by Fitch as from January 20, 2023 is F1+ and the rating by Standard and Poor's as from January 20, 2023 is A-1.
+The minimum required ratings are A (long-term) by S&P, A (long-term) by Fitch, A-1 (short-term) by S&P and F1 (short-term) by Fitch.
+Therefore, the actual rating exceed the minimum required rating as at 31 December 2022.